-- (1) An employee achieving an overall performance score of five (5) shall be entitled to an increase of up to 5% based on the value of percentage (%) for the rating. - (2) An employee achieving an overall performance score of four (4) shall be entitled to an increase of up to 3% based on the value of percentage (%) for the rating. - (3) An employee achieving an overall performance score of three (3) or below shall not be entitled to move up the band following annual performance review.

-(4) A deserving employee already at the maximum point of the salary band shall receive a lump sum payment (bonus) in lieu of salary subject to (1) and (2) above.
+- (1) An employee achieving an overall performance score of five (5) shall be entitled to an increase of up to 5% based on the value of percentage (%) for the rating. - (2) An employee achieving an overall performance score of four (4) shall be entitled to an increase of up to 3% based on the value of percentage (%) for the rating. - (3) An employee achieving an overall performance score of three (3) shall be entitled to an increase of 1.5% based on the value of percentage (%) for the rating. - (4) An employee achieving an overall performance score of two (2) or below shall not be entitled to move up the band following annual performance review. - (5) A deserving employee already at the maximum point of the salary band shall receive a lump sum payment (bonus) based on the maximum point of the salary band subject to (1), (2) or (3) above.